HOME MEDICINE CABINET

 Most families have no trouble buying medicines.
 The trouble starts later.
 After a week you do not remember that another pack is already sitting at the back.
 After a month you cannot tell what belongs in the children’s section and what does not.
 After a quarter some of it turns out to be past the expiry date.

 A lack of visibility costs you twice.
-Once in money, because you keep buying duplicates.
-A second time in stress, because the moment you need to act, you have to search, read small print, or message your partner.
-That is why the phrase “home medicine cabinet in your phone” describes a real problem rather than a trendy gadget.
+Once in money, because you buy duplicates.
+A second time in stress, because when you need to act quickly, you start searching, reading small print or messaging your partner.
+That is why the phrase “home medicine cabinet on your phone” describes a real problem rather than a trendy gadget.

 5 reasons a paper list stops working